 Existence and Non-Existence: SN 12.15 Kaccānagotta Sutta View: Original

-Very rarely in the Pāli canon did the Buddha speak about duality.
-This discourse is one such place, where the Buddha speaks about the duality of existence and non-existence.
+Very rarely in the Pāli canon did the Buddha directly speak about duality.
+This discourse is one such place, where the Buddha speaks about transcending the duality of existence and non-existence.

 The Discourse to the People of Kālāma: AN3.66 Kālāma Sutta View: Annotated